Analytical Current-Potential Relation for Coupled Activation, Liquid Diffusion and OHMIC Losses in Porous Gas Diffusion Electrodes

 In earlier work on a flooded agglomerate model for molten carbonate fuel cell (MCFC) cathodes, analytical current density-overpotential expressions were developed.
 In computing MCFC performance, some way of interpolating is needed in order to describe cathode performance.
 Rather than impose arbitrary criteria for interpolating among and 'crossing-over' between the various analytical limiting forms, a more unified approach was undertaken.
 Current densities calculated using this analytical method have been compared extensively with exact results found via numerical integration.
 Over a broad range of conditions, agreement was found to within 2-3% in all cases studied.

-G. Wilemski, "Analytical Current-Potential Relation for Coupled Activation, Liquid Diffusion and OHMIC Losses in Porous Gas Diffusion Electrodes," Electrochemical Society Extended Abstracts, vol. 85-2, Electrochemical Society, Inc., Jan 1985.
+G. Wilemski, "Analytical Current-Potential Relation for Coupled Activation, Liquid Diffusion and OHMIC Losses in Porous Gas Diffusion Electrodes," Electrochemical Society Extended Abstracts, vol. 85-2, The Electrochemical Society (ECS), Jan 1985.

 Fall Meeting (168th Society Meeting), the Electrochemical Society (1985: Las Vegas, NV)